distroaryan/golb/README.md

 - **Connection Tracking**: Active connections are incremented when a request is forwarded and decremented when the response is received.
 - **Health Monitoring**: A background goroutine periodically checks each backend's `/health` endpoint.
 - **Failover**: Unhealthy backends are automatically excluded from the rotation until they recover.
+- **Retry Mechanism**: If a server dies between the health checks and a request is routed to that server, the load balancer detects it and marks it as dead and retries routing to the next healthy server upto a certain point before dropping the request entirely, making a fault tolerant mechanism

 ### Request Flow and Health Checks (Sequence Diagram)